by Dave Warner

 Casullo says that his purpose statement is “I want to demonstrably impact Upstate NY economically, culturally and in every positive way by the year 2021.”

 According to him, the key word in the sentence is demonstrably. “…where people are not only feeling like things are happening, but seeing them happening and it’s being demonstrated in ways that we can articulate.
 Look how many people are being attracted to the area, how many jobs are being created, things like that,” stated Casullo.
 “Creating an atmosphere of energy is what is the attracting element.”

 “All of us have a deep desire to see Little Falls succeed.
-Hopefully over time, as people come into the Stone Mill, they’ll say there’s a real energy there.
-There’s some really cool things happening there,” said Casullo.
+Hopefully over time, as people come into the Stone Mill, they’ll say there’s real energy there.
+There are some really cool things happening there,” said Casullo.

 According to Casullo, they have this in Syracuse and it’s called Common Space.
 “The economics start to make sense here,” he said.

-The intent is that some of these things will attract other businesses, who want to have similar or complimentary businesses to the things that Rock City Development is working on.
+The intent is that some of these things will attract other businesses, who want to have similar or complementary businesses to the things that Rock City Development is working on.

 The bottom line for Casullo?
 “You need capital to do things and public money tends to have strings attached.
 It gives a false sense of business success.
 Business success is really about creating a service or a product that is needed and that people are willing to pay for, so that you can operate profitably.
 Capital from the private sector will flow to people who those investors believe are business people and will have demonstrable credible success having done so successfully in the past.”

 Casullo thinks that if they do this correctly and that they show the energy and value that is being created here, “then the money will flow.
 When money flows, a lot of things can happen,” Casullo stated.

 If you would like to listen to a presentation by Casullo and ask questions about what Rock City Development is working on, he’ll be speaking at the local Rotary Club meeting, February 6, 2019, at 6:15 at the Elks Lodge.